-Press the master door lock switch in as shown to lock or unlock all the doors and the tailgate.
+Press the master door lock switch in as shown to lock or unlock all doors.

-➢Using the Master Door Lock Switch
+≥Using the Master Door Lock Switch

-When you lock/unlock the driver's door using the master door lock switch, all the other doors and the tailgate lock/unlock at the same time.
+When you lock/unlock the driver's door using the master door lock switch, all the other doors lock/ unlock at the same time.